Other / mixed grade configuration · Anchorage, AK

 What is the racial and ethnic makeup of Northern Lights Abc K-8 School?

-The largest demographic group at Northern Lights Abc K-8 School is White at 30.8%.
-The school serves a diverse student body in Anchorage, AK.
+The largest demographic group at Northern Lights Abc K-8 School is White at 30.8% of enrollment, in Anchorage, AK.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 78.6/100.

 What is the Resource Investment Index for Northern Lights Abc K-8 School?

-Northern Lights Abc K-8 School has a Resource Investment Index of 41/100 (D) based on 3 factors: student-teacher ratio, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Northern Lights Abc K-8 School has a Resource Investment Index of 40/100 (typical reported resources relative to schools nationally) based on 3 factors: student-teacher ratio, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page